MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Check legacy authentication

 Most attacks use legacy authentication.
-There are a number of ways to determine the protocol of the attack.
+There are many ways to determine the protocol of the attack.

 1. In Microsoft Entra ID, navigate to **Sign-Ins** and filter on **Client App.**
 2. Select all the legacy authentication protocols that are listed.